iann0036/aws-account-controller/README.md

 * `Automation IAM User Username` - sets a custom username for the IAM user used to perform Connect and/or SSO functions
 * `Maximum Monthly Spend Per Account` - enforces a custom upper limit on the monthly budget new accounts can request, or disables budgets completely
 * `Deny Subscription Calls` - if set to `true`, a service control policy which restricts the use of subscription-based calls, like reserved instances, will be applied to new accounts
+* `Control Tower Mode` - if set to `true`, accounts will be created with the Control Tower Account Factory, rather than via Organizations directly

 ## Architecture